Search Results - t-cell+receptor

 T Cell Receptor Targeting CD22 for the Treatment of Lymphomas and Leukemias

-Abstract: CD22 is a protein expressed by normal B cells and B-lymphoid malignancies.
+Description of Technology: CD22 is a protein expressed by normal B cells and B-lymphoid malignancies.
 Its limited tissue expression pattern makes it a safe antigen for targeted therapies, such as T-cell Receptor (TCR)-T cell therapy.
-CD22-targeting therapies already on the market, mainly antibody-immunotoxin conjugates and chimeric antigen receptors (CAR)-T cells, have...
+CD22-targeting therapies already on the market, mainly antibody-immunotoxin conjugates and chimeric antigen receptors...

 Keywords(s): Acute Lymphoblastic Leukemia, ALL, B cells, CD22, Cellular Immunotherapy, Chronic lymphocytic leukemia, CLL, Hinrichs, Ishii, NHL, Non-Hodgkin’s Lymphoma, Relapsed / refractory B-Lymphoid Malignancies, T-Cell Receptor, TCR